The Ultimate Guide to Sina Weibo: The Largest Micro-Blogging Platform in China

 So how can marketers make use of the Weibo story function to advertise their products?

-Weibo also launched marketing packages for businesses which would like to promote through Weibo stories.
+Weibo also launched marketing packages for businesses that would like to promote through Weibo stories.
 Businesses’ advertisements would be shown at the third place of the story list, with a tag “recommended”.
 Extra interactive functions such as “Unfold” can lead viewers to a specific page, such as your brand account.

-Super Fans Tunnel
+Weibo Advertising: Super Fans Tunnel

 Super Fans Tunnel is an effective tool for businesses who would like to gain extra followers and reach new consumers.
 It functions by placing your Weibo post/account at the top of a targeted audiences’ news feeds like a “headline”.
+This form of Weibo advertising is likely familiar to marketers in the west who have used Facebook, Twitter, and other platform’s boosted post format.

 To maximize efficiency, you can specify the features of targeted viewers, such as age, regions, interests, life stages or even target those who have interacted with specific posts/topics.
 For example, if you are a cosmetics brand trying to boost a post featuring Lu Han, you may want to target females aged 18-30 (as Lu Han is popular among youngsters), and those who have followed cosmetics brands /KOLs’ accounts, or people who have interacted with Lu Han’s posts/topics previously, so as to ensure the effectiveness of the celebrity endorsement.